ZmnSCPxj-jr/swap-in-potentiam/doc/swap-in-potentiam.md

     (`txo_confirmation_height + 4032 - current_blockheight`) is
    the lowest.
-   * `txo_confirmation_height` is the height of the block that confirms the transaction id specified in the `prev_out`.
+   * `txo_confirmation_height` is the height of the block that confirms the transaction ID specified in the `prev_out`.
 * Find the highest `max_deadline` that is still lower than the above lowest deadline.
 * Get the corresponding `min_feerate`.